sakoht/data-provenance/provenance/README.md

 The version in the function is an "asserted version".
 A declaration by the programmer that outputs will be consistent for the same inputs.

-The call specifies the version, with a default argument that sets it to the currentVersion.
-One might create a call with an older version for purposes of explicitly querying for old data, or inspect the version of a call handed to you when introspecting the provenance.
+The call specifies the `version`, with a default argument that sets it to the `currentVersion`.
+One might create a call with an older version for purposes of explicitly querying for old data.
+The receipient of a call might inspect the version of a call.

 When software is behaving as intended, the version is sufficient to describe a single iteration of function logic.
-There will be multiple repository commits, and multiple source code builds, that have the same version number for a component, because other components will also be iterating.
+There will be multiple repository commits, and multiple source code builds, typically, that have the same version number for a component, since other components will be iterating in parallel.

 In theory, the versions will be updated appropriately.
 In practice, errors will occur.

-There are three modes:
+There are three modes of failure:
-- a function that does not really produce the same output for the same inputs repeatably
+- a function that does not really produce the same output for the same inputs repeatably at any commit
 - a function that is refactored at some commit, but a change in results is introduced inadvertently
 - a function that behaves differently for the same commit on differnt builds, due to some external factor in the build process

 Each actual output produced tracks the exact git commit and build ID used to produce it.
 This comes from SbtBuildInfo.
 Each project that uses the data-provenance library should use the `buildinfo.sbt` from the example repo to make this data available.
 The BuildInfo created must be implicitly available to make a ResultTracker.

 The system can detects the three above failure modes retroactively, as the developer "posts evidence" to a future test suite, which casts light on the errors made at previous commits/builds.
 (TODO: go into detail)

 Shorter Example
 ---------------